Female Intimate Care

 Both societal and social environment of women has fundamentally changed due to professional life and emancipation.
-Today’s different understanding of the role of women takes its toll with appropriate clothing, physical appearance, and daily care regardless of gender-related sensitivities.
+Today’s different understanding of the role of women takes its toll on appropriate clothing, physical appearance, and daily care regardless of gender-related sensitivities.

 Intimate care with an emphasis on hygiene is an essential element in this context.